klingerko/graphmapper_demo/README.md

 YouTube:   https://youtu.be/QVfo-_gM7gA

+This project is part of the Master Thesis "Indoor Navigation with mobile devices".
+You can find it above.

 Note: You need a Tango enabled device to run this application.

 Accuracy of the measurements (more detailed information is coming soon):